-This new outdoor event space is located in the City's Downtown at Milwaukee Ave & 11th Ave and is available for rentals beginning May 2023.
+This new outdoor event space is located in the City's Downtown at 1028 Madison Avenue, off of Milwaukee Ave & 11th Ave and is available for rentals.
 Contact the city to confirm availability.

 Reservation Procedure.
 The City of South Milwaukee manages reservations for the outdoor space.
 Use of the space for events without a reservation is not allowed and reservations are on a first come, first served basis in the current calendar year.
 Reservations may not be made for events scheduled greater than 18 months out and not later than April 30th of the following year.

 Permits & Reservations.
-It shall be unlawful for any residents/groups, organizations or businesses to use Bucyrus Commons unless permits are obtained from the City and all required fees are paid.
+The park space may be used passively by individuals unless the space is rented.
+It shall be unlawful for groups, organizations or businesses to use Bucyrus Commons unless permits are obtained from the City and all required fees are paid.
 A Special Event Permit and Use Agreement is required for all events at Bucyrus Commons as well as all events on public property.

 Permits may be issued to residents/groups, organizations, or local businesses.
 Non-resident, non-local organizations, or company events shall be permitted only if the events are open to the public or the majority in attendance are community members or employees.

-Reservation fees are due with permit submission and are confirmed only after payment is made in full and the City has reviewed and signed the application.
+Reservation fees are due with permit submission and are confirmed only after payment is made in full.
 Permit approvals are issued by office staff.
 Large groups, special programmed events or events with amplified music may require approval by the Common Council.
 Payments may be made at city hall, cash or check accepted, or online with a credit card.
-Credit card payments are not available in person at city hall.

 Fees apply to all events at Bucyrus Commons as listed in the Administrative Fee Schedule.
 Additional costs not listed may apply depending on required City services or resources identified during the application review process.
 Additional fees may apply for events requiring considerable electrical access.
 There are no fee exemptions.

 |Open Air Pavilion